 The main event is almost here!
-You are in the home stretch, and soon you’ll be holding your beautiful newborn in your arms for the first time.
+You are in the home stretch.
+Soon you’ll be holding your beautiful newborn in your arms for the first time.

-You’ve made it so far, but there’s still a lot to be done this trimester.
-You’ll have more frequent doctor’s trips and your growing belly will lead to new aches and pains.
-Be sure to baby yourself a bit more than usual — it’ll be your last chance to do so for a while.
+You’ve made it so far, but there’s still much to be done this trimester.
+You’ll have more frequent doctor’s trips, and your growing belly will lead to new aches and pains.
+Pamper yourself a bit more than usual.
+It’ll be your last chance to do so for a while.

 - Put your birth plan in writing.
-Don’t count on your partner remembering everything if you’re unable to make decisions or vocalize what you want.
+Don’t count on your partner to remember everything if you’re unable to make decisions or vocalize what you want.

 - Take care of your pre-registration if you’re going with a hospital or birthing center birth.

 - Find a pediatrician for your baby.
-Ask for recommendations from your friends and make sure your insurance covers them.
+Ask for recommendations from your friends, and make sure your insurance covers your provider.

 - Get everything set up in your nursery.
 You’ll want to do as little as possible in the last two months.

 - If you’re having multiples, get ready for an early delivery.
 The majority of twins arrive up to a month early.